djfurman/dotfiles/readme.md

 # Contributing

-Please open issues for any enhancements you may have or issues you find, I'll respond as quickly as possible.
+Please open issues for any enhancements you may have or issues you find.
+I'll respond as quickly as possible.
 Thanks!

 # Some Background

-It's been several years since I've done a fresh install of my Mac.
-Over time, remnants of past experiments, accumulated old settings, and what not have "left their mark".
+It's been several years since I've done a fresh install on my Mac.
+Over time, remnants of past experiments have accumulated old settings and what not have "left their mark".
 Time to fix that with a clean install!
-I'm going to coordinate that with the Sierra OS update too, because; well, why not?
+I'm going to coordinate that with the Sierra OS update too, because why not?

 # Credits

-After a lot of research and reading Dries' Dotfiles repo severed largely as my template for getting to this point.
+After a lot of research and reading, Dries' Dotfiles repository severed largely as my template for getting to this point.
 [Read his blog post here](https://driesvints.com/blog/getting-started-with-dotfiles).
-Another key resource for me was he [Github does dotfiles](https://dotfiles.github.io/) project.
+Another key resource for me was the [Github does dotfiles](https://dotfiles.github.io/) project.
 Please check them both out and don't hesitate to contribute!